pchunduri6/rag-demystified/blog.md

 ### The secret sauce

 Our key insight is that each component in an advanced RAG pipeline is powered by a single LLM call.
-The entire pipeline is a series of LLM calls with carefully crafted prompts.
-These prompts are the secret sauce that enable advanced RAG pipelines to perform complex tasks.
+The entire pipeline is a series of LLM calls with carefully crafted prompt templates.
+These prompt templates are the secret sauce that enable advanced RAG pipelines to perform complex tasks.

 In fact, any advanced RAG pipeline can be broken down into a series of individual LLM calls that follow a universal input pattern: